RickHPotter/client_control/README.md

 Knowing State Management is crucial for making and understanding good and large scale apps.

-## Alura Side // TODO: TAKE IT OUT IF NO CHANGES ARE MADE IN THE LONG-RUN
+## Alura Side // TODO: EVOLVE THIS PROJECT INTO SOMETHING OF MINE

 ### 🛠️ This project is part of this [Alura course.](https://github.com/alura-cursos/alura_flutter_client_control/)